 Step 1.
 Get a suitable wallet

+Before you go and buy Theta coins, you will need to find a reliable wallet.
 A wallet allows you to store your THETA or TFUEL securely.
-It’s a good idea to have one ready before you invest so you’re able to transfer your freshly acquired tokens off the exchange and keep them safely stored.
+It’s a good idea to have one ready before you buy Theta so you’re able to transfer your freshly acquired tokens off the exchange and keep them safely stored.
 There are a few good options on the market, including:

 - Theta Wallet: Theta’s official wallet can be created as a web wallet on the thetatoken.org and is now available as a mobile app for Android and iOS.
 The official wallet can store both the ERC20 Theta Token and Theta Mainnet tokens.
 It also offers support for Trezor and Ledger hardware wallets.

-There are plenty of exchanges on offer if you want to buy and sell THETA.
+There are plenty of exchanges on offer if you want to buy THETA coins as well as sell it.
 Each has advantages and disadvantages, so it’s a good idea to do a bit of research.
 To get you started, here are two of our favourite THETA exchanges:

 - Binance: Widely considered to be the best, most dependable place to buy altcoins, Binance is the world’s biggest crypto exchange.
 It offers a huge marketplace and fees that compare favourably with its main competitors, plus a well-designed mobile app.